chewiee/Melp/README.md

 [Details][phase-four]

-### Phase 5: Tracking (1 day)
+### Phase 5: Map and Tracking (1 day)

+I will display a list of Restaurants on a map, allow users to search within the map bounds, and adjust the map to match the list returned by the search.
-I will implement a backend server which tracks user activity including account creation, Restaurants and Review impressions and interaction, and any available demographic data for the user (location, device).
+I will also implement a backend server which tracks user activity including account creation, Restaurants and Review impressions and interaction, and any available demographic data for the user (location, device).